 Final Thoughts / The Next Step

 While coronavirus has forced us to be more aware of pathogens, it should also galvanize you to plan for the future.
-It is this moment in time that we need to rethink how we must redesign our workspace to ensure we remain healthy yet productive.
+It is at this moment in time that we need to rethink how we must redesign our workspace to ensure we remain healthy yet productive.